Are Life Coaching Seminars Worth Your Time?

 The business of life coaching is booming.
 New techniques, methods, and strategies for helping clients achieve their goals are being developed on a regular basis.
 Most life coaches understand the value of education to help them stay on top of their game.
 According to the 2016 ICF Global Coaching Study, 89% of coaches worldwide have receiving training from an accredited or approved program.
 But, how can you keep up with emerging trends when your training is complete?

-If you’re looking for additional training after you’ve received your life coaching certification, you may have found yourself wondering: Are life coaching seminars worth your time?
+If you’re looking for additional training after you’ve received your life coach certification, you may have found yourself wondering: Are life coaching seminars worth your time?
 The short answer is yes.
 Whether the seminar is designed specifically for coaches or targeted toward coaching clients, you might be surprised to learn that coaches can benefit from attending both.

 Life coaching seminars designed for coaches are most often informational or educational.
 Informational seminars will help you learn more about life coaching, which ICF training program to attend, or which certifications to pursue.
 Many of these types of seminars are offered by certified or accredited training programs.
 These informational life coaching seminars are sometimes free and can be viewed online any time, as webinars, making them convenient for your schedule without any financial commitment.